NameMC/BASIC-SNIPING-GUIDE/README.md

 ```sh
 * Abbreviation - Non-full Access
 ```
-- These are useless for the most part; you have credentials to Minecraft account, **but** the account has security questions which prevent you from accessing the name change page.
+- These are useless for the most part; you have credentials to Minecraft account, **but** the account has security questions which prevent you from accessing the name change page on [minecraft.net](https://www.minecraft.net/en-us).
 You are only able to log in through the launcher, not the website.
 Therefore, you are unable to change the name on the account, so it's ineligible for sniping.

 **Example:**
 > I have 10 NFAs.
 One of them I've had for 10 days without any problems.